awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

 `ListInstanceAssociations`: The agent calls this API to see if a new Systems Manager State Manager association is available\.
 This API is required for State Manager to function\.

 `DescribeInstanceProperties` and `DescribeDocumentParameters`: Systems Manager calls these APIs to render specific nodes in the Amazon EC2 console\.
-The `DescribeInstanceProperties` API displays the **Managed Instances** node in the left navigation\.
+The `DescribeInstanceProperties` API displays the **Fleet Manager** node in the left navigation\.
 The `DescribeDocumentParameters` API displays the **Documents** node in the left navigation\.